apache/incubator-kie-kogito-examples/serverless-workflow-events-quarkus/README.md

 Fill in the "Submit New Applicant" form and submit it.
 This will send a cloud event to Kafka which starts a new workflow instance.
 The workflow includes a rule function call which evaluates the salary entered.
-Before the workflow execution ends it sends a cloud event to kafka.
-The UI subscribes to these events using SSE and updates the "Application Decision" table withe the results, for example:
+Before the workflow execution ends it sends a cloud event to Kafka.
+The UI subscribes to these events using SSE and updates the "Application Decision" table with the results, for example:

 <p align="center">
 <img src="img/sw-example2.png" alt="Example2"/>